+See budget breakdown for indirect personnel costs, support costs including equipment and supplies in detailed budget annexed

 UNDP and local partner coordination meetings.
 Each month there will be a meeting between the UNDP and the local partner in Tegucigalpa to evaluate the project.

 Inter project exchange: in the beginning of the project there will be an exchange between the municipalities of Yorito and Marale and the municipality of Yocon, where FSAR and TROCAIRE developed a DIPECHO project (DIPECHO IV).
 With this exchange the Municipalities of the project will know the learning lessons and impacts of Yocon, during a similar project and these will contribute to motivate them to the new DIPECHO project.

+Upate of other cost.